-Any hotel owner would like the maximum visibility that a number one ranking for “hotel in [insert your city here]” could bring.
+Any hotel owner would like the maximum visibility that a number one ranking for “hotel in [insert your location here]” could bring.
 If you have a hotel in a well known tourist destination and your hotel is not the most well known hotel in the region (in other words you have some sort of important unique advantage in comparison to other hotels of the region) then it is important to do a quick series of SEO reality checks.
-It is fine to keep an eye on the most popular hotel keywords from around the world for interest, but let’s be a bit more realistic (and strategic) when it comes to making our own keyword list!
+It is fine to keep an eye on the most popular hotel keywords from around the world for interest, but let’s be a bit more realistic (and strategic) when it comes to making our own keyword list.

 SEO Reality Check #1